michaelmuenzer/drawable-optimizer/README.md

 Drawable Optimizer
 ==================

-Gradle plugin to optimize png files within an Android project.
+Gradle plugin to optimize png files and reduce resultant apk size within an Android project.

 ## How it works ?